 How to Stop Cats Pooping In Your Garden

 In the next section of our guide, we have covered 8 popular methods to help you discover how to stop cats pooping in your garden.
 This is the section you’ve been waiting for.
-Use the links below to skip to a particular method:
+You can use the links below to skip to a particular method.
+It’s worth mentioning that some of these methods are extreme and some are cheap and cheerful – it all comes down to what you’re willing to try in your fight to stop cats pooping all over your garden.
+Let’s get to it:

 Method #1: Use an Ultrasonic Cat Scarer